benroberts999/ampsci/README.md

    * For Cs: 'Xe . '
    * For Au: 'Xe 4f14 5d10 . '
    * For Tl: 'Xe 4f14 5d10 6s2 . '
- * Solve single-electron valence states in the Hartree potential of given core
+ * Solves single-electron valence states in the Hartree potential of given core
-   * For now, the core must be closed-shell
  * Includes finite nuclear size (assumes spherical nucleus)
  * As of yet, does not write wavefunctions to disk
  * NOTE: Not 100% finished yet, still has some issues.
 Works well enough though